pencil2d/pencil2d.github.io/download/index.md

 ## Current Stable Version (v0.6)

 <blockquote style="color:#898989;font-size:0.8em">
 Last Updated on 1 December 2017.
-Discover
+See
 <a href="/2017/12/introducing-pencil2d-0.6.html">What's New</a> in v0.6.
 </blockquote>